gianni-rosato/svt-av1-psy/README.md

 Enables a more accurate loop filter that prevents blocking, for a modest increase in compute time (most noticeable at presets 7 to 9).

-- `Higher-quality presets for 8K`
+- `Higher-quality presets for 8K and 16K`

-Lowers the minimum available preset from 8 to 2 for higher-quality 8K encoding (64 GB of RAM recommended per encoding instance).
+Lowers the minimum available preset from 8 to 2 for higher-quality 8K and 16K encoding (64 GB of RAM recommended per encoding instance).

 - `--frame-luma-bias` *0 to 100*